Rita Ora Announces Partnership With Escada To Support Female Empowerment

 “The best!
 Happy international women’s day my love,” one follower wrote.

-“Great shots Rita looking awesome.”
+“Great shots Rita looking awesome,” a second fan gushed.

 “YEESSS! happy int’l women’s day! love u so much you are truly an icon,” one more chimed in.

-And while her professional and charity life seem to be doing incredibly well, Ora has been unlucky in her love life as of late.
-As the Inquisitr recently shared, Rita and her boyfriend, actor Andrew Garfield, called it quits after just four months of dating.
-A source close to the former couple says that the pair took a break earlier this year and then the relationship just ended up fizzling out.
+And while her professional life seems to be doing incredibly well, Ora has been unlucky in her love life as of late.
+As The Inquisitr recently shared, Rita and her boyfriend, actor Andrew Garfield, called it quits after just four months of dating.
+A source close to the former couple says that the pair took a break earlier this year, and then the relationship just ended up fizzling out.

-Even though they’re both sad that things did not work out, the source says that they have both accepted the situation and were able to move on with their lives.
+Even though they’re both sad that things did not work out, the source says that they have both accepted the situation, and were able to move on with their lives.
 It was Garfield who pulled the plug on the romance, and he decided to end things because he wants his life to be more private.

-The source goes on the share that the pair spent Christmas together and Rita thought that things were going well so when things ended between the two, she was initially very sad.
-Now, Rita is immersing herself in work and is hoping to move on from the breakup with her head held high.
+The source goes on to share that the pair spent Christmas together, and Rita thought that things were going well.
+So, when things ended between the two, she was initially very sad.
+Now, Rita is immersing herself in work — and is hoping to move on from the breakup with her head held high.